Sean-Der/fail2web/README.md

 ![alt text](http://i.imgur.com/Duy0aKM.gif "fail2web Demo")
 ![alt text](http://i.imgur.com/vDKYnql.gif "fail2web Demo2")

-## Installing
+##Requirements
+fail2web communicates with fail2ban via a REST server called [fail2rest](https://github.com/Sean-Der/fail2rest) before fail2web can be used you will need an operational fail2rest instance.

+fail2web has been reported to work on IE8 or newer, but is not actively tested on older platforms.

+##Installing
+###Production
+To install the production build of fail2web download the newest release.
+A fully built release will then be in the `web` directory.
+Now you just need to serve the index.html, you can find further instructions [here](https://github.com/Sean-Der/fail2web#deploying-and-configuration)

 ###Development
 * **Install build requirements**
     * nodejs and npm for browserify (not a runtime requirement) [Installing Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
-    * Git
 * **Install libraries**
     * execute `npm install` in the root of the fail2web repository
 * **Building**
     * When writing code run `npm run watch` this will rebuild web/bundle.js on every change
     * When deploying run `npm run build` this will build once and exit

-###Production
-There is no production release of fail2web, but I plan to have one soon.

 ##Deploying and Configuration
-To run fail2web you should host it via a HTTP server, you can find example HTTP configs [here](https://github.com/Sean-Der/fail2web/tree/master/http-configs)
+fail2web is best accessed via a HTTP server, you can find example HTTP server configs [here](https://github.com/Sean-Der/fail2web/tree/master/http-configs)

 Fail2web has only one configuration option available via config.json in the root of the web folder.
 This config option allows you to specify the path to your fail2rest handler.
-Currently the config.json uses /api/ which is what the above nginx config is also set to do.
+Currently the config.json uses /api/ which is what all the example HTTP configs are configured to do.

-Fail2web then has to communicate with a fail2rest instance, details on how to configure fail2rest can be found [here](https://github.com/Sean-Der/fail2rest)

-###Security
+##Security
 It is very important that you configured fail2rest correctly, a public facing fail2rest server could be very dangerous (someone could add inclusive regexes, remove themselves from the banned IP lists etc..)

 Out of the box fail2rest has no authentication, and I have no plans of rolling my own authentication.
-I have used two different methods for securing my fail2rest instances.

-####HTTP Auth
+###HTTP Basic Auth
-In the nginx example above I have enabled HTTP basic auth with the following lines

-        auth_basic "Restricted";
-        auth_basic_user_file YOUR_HTPASSWD_FILE;
+The HTTP configs are both set to use HTTP basic auth, this and SSL should be the absolute minimum security requirements.
+In both HTTP configs you will see a placeholder with the label of `YOUR_HTPASSWD_FILE`

 To generate a HTTPASSWD file you can use the `htpasswd` util distributed with Apache HTTPD and `htpasswd -c YOUR_HTPASSWD_FILE USERNAME` will create it.

-####Serve on loopback only
-Your other choice would be to serve on the loopback only.
-You could then use an SSH tunnel as a socks proxy.
+###SSH Tunnel
+I also recommend only serving fail2web/fail2rest on loopback only.
+You would access the server via a SSH tunnel, you can find more info [Here](http://www.revsys.com/writings/quicktips/ssh-tunnel.html)

 ##Getting Help
 ###IRC